lcdb/genomics-workshop-2018/04_genomics-tools.rst

       -v \
       > intergenic_enhancer-like_chow.bed

+:Question: Compared to our previous results, how many do we expect in the
+           output (and why?)

-This next one took some experimenting to get right.
+The following command get the genes that are closest to each enhancer.
+While there is a ``bedtools closest`` command, it This next one took some experimenting to get right.
 In the interest of time, we're going to blindly copy this.
 If you're interested, you can look up the arguments I'm using.
 I found them by carefully reading the BEDTools help for closest, and then experimenting.
 Upon inspecting the output, I realized that